 P-Pre-Calculus Course #4710

-Level: 10-12

-Length: Year (10 credits)

-Prerequisite: Algebra 2 grade C or better

-Graduation: 1 year Math requirement

-College Prep: Math (c) requirement
+Prerequisite: Algebra 2 grade C or better Graduation: 1 year Math requirement College Prep: Math (c) requirement

-Pre-Calculus is a c course that includes a semester of trigonometry, and a
+Pre-Calculus is a course that includes a semester of trigonometry, and a semester of math analysis.

-a a waa a a ka waa ƙ waa a ƙ analysis Chudias of functions, languithers, analytical

-semester of math analysis.
 Studies of functions, logarithms, analytical geometry, mathematical inductions, and limits prepare students for Calculus.
 Students enrolled in this class are encouraged to own a graphing or scientific calculator.
 A grade C or better in previous math classes will assure greater success in this class.